kartik-v/bootstrap-fileinput/CHANGE.md

 **Date:** _work in progress_

 - (bug #1217): Fix drag and drop to send files correctly for form submission.
+- (enh #1216): Add drag and drop support for folders for webkit browsers (only for ajax upload mode).
 - (bug #1215): Correct zoom preview for errored thumbnails.
 - (enh #1210): Enhance support for Office Docs Preview and Google Docs Preview.
 - (bug #1204): Correct merging of ajax callbacks.